 One of the very first craft projects many people try to make with a Cricut is a decal or stencil using a personal photo.
-A graphic of your dog or your kids on a coffee mug is a great keepsake or gift, but getting the project to work can be trickier than it seems.
+A graphic of your dog or your kids on a coffee mug is a great keepsake or gift.
+Getting the project to work can be trickier than it seems.
 Lots of people struggle with the graphic conversions, but we’ve got a special lesson to help you convert photo to SVG cut files for great crafting results.

 That’s why I created this step-by-step tutorial to turn photos into SVG cut files for your Cricut machine.
 (I have included specialized steps for Silhouette Studio users at the end of this tutorial).
-I have found most tutorials out there are really lacking details and offering lackluster results instead of a quality how-to article.
+I have found most tutorials out there are really lacking details and offering lackluster results.

-This tutorial’s purpose is to help you create a high quality SVG from a photo that you can use as a cutting or drawing file, and then show you some steps to really take this technique to another level.
+This tutorial’s purpose is to help you create a high quality SVG from a photo that you can use as a cut file.
+Then I want to show you some steps to really take this technique to another level.

 One important thing to note is that the step by step instructions for this tutorial work on desktop computers (including laptops).
 Although some of these tools will work on smartphones and tablets, not every tool that I use does (Inkscape).